OpenZeppelin/defender-client/packages/sentinel/README.md

 Defender Sentinel allows you to monitor transactions by defining conditions on events, functions, and transaction parameters, and notifying via email, slack, telegram, discord, Autotasks, and more.

-Further information can be found on the OZ documentation page: https://docs.openzeppelin.com/defender/sentinel
+Further information can be found on the OpenZeppelin documentation page: https://docs.openzeppelin.com/defender/sentinel

 ## Install